Marriage

 1. Get a number.

-Tip: Get numbers for both SSS and PAGIBIG at the same time.
+Pro Tip: Get numbers for both SSS and PAGIBIG simultaneously.
 They're just next to each other.
-PAGIBIG is a little faster than SSS but in total it still took maybe almost four (4) hours for both transactions to be finished.
+PAGIBIG is faster than SSS, but both transactions took almost four (4) hours to finish.

 Giphy

-Changing name is no fun but it is necessary.
+Changing your name after marriage is no fun, but it is necessary.
 It's part of making things legal.

 Remember to bring with you: